 Wethersfield Public Library offers a wide variety of programs for children of all ages.
 Call or visit their website for the most up-to-date schedule.

 The Eleanor Buck Wolf Nature Center is an ecology education and community center devoted to helping Connecticut residents explore and understand the natural world.
 The EBW Nature Center features live animals, hands-on exhibits, and a reading/game corner.

 Have a child who has yet to start school?

 Consider enrolling yourself and your child in a parent and child NATURE SCHOOL program.
 The Nature School offers many programs for preschool age children.
 Circle time and games will help develop social skills and engage curiosity about the natural world.
 Financial assistance available.
 To register and for more information go to wethersfieldct.gov/recreation and open the tab for current Park and Recreation Brochure.

 The center also supports a number of community functions.
 Space is available for birthday parties, meetings, and special events.

 300 Main Street

 Wethersfield, CT 06109

 The Tri-Town YMCA offers child development programs for children ages 2-5 years old.
-Some of the programs offered at different points in the year are Stepping Stones and preschool sport programs.
 Please contact the YMCA Office or website for registration materials.